THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

 I hope you liked them.

-In all seriousness, at the end of the day, I enjoy money because it gives me options in life.
+In all seriousness, I enjoy money because it gives me options in life.

-When you stay out of debt and build your savings, you have the option to take an incredible vacation, work a job you love regardless of the salary, or even retire early.
+When you stay out of debt and build your savings, you can take an incredible vacation, work a job you love regardless of the salary, or even retire early.

 In 2013 I left my job and began to blog full-time.